Pineapple Express

 The inciting incident occurs at 13 minutes when While parked outside Ted Jones' house to serve a subpoena, Dale witnesses Ted and corrupt cop Carol Brazier murder an Asian gang member.
 Dale panics and flees, leaving behind his rare Pineapple Express roach..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Ted's hitmen Red and Matheson arrive at Saul's apartment.
+This reveals the protagonist's commitment to Ted's hitmen Red and Matheson arrive at Saul's apartment.
 Dale and Saul narrowly escape by crashing through walls and fleeing in Dale's car.
 They're now fully committed to running from killers together., moving from reaction to action.

 At 56 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Dale and Saul visit Red, who reveals he told Ted's men everything.
+Of particular interest, this crucial beat Dale and Saul visit Red, who reveals he told Ted's men everything.
 A brutal three-way fight ensues.
 They discover Red betrayed them, raising the stakes—they can't trust anyone and everyone knows where they are., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 83 minutes (75% through) represents the emotional nadir.
 Here, Dale and Saul have their worst fight, with Dale calling Saul a bad friend and saying he doesn't want to die with him.
 They separate bitterly.
 Their friendship appears dead, and Dale faces the crisis alone., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.